pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 end
 ```

 In the ruby script, the section `service do ... end` takes care of registering the software as background service.
-This
+The
-creates the required plist file under `~/Library/LaunchAgents/` for the LaunchAgents.
-The same time it eliminates the
+block of ruby script creates the required plist file under `~/Library/LaunchAgents/` for the Launch Agents.
+At the same
-need of handcrafted plist file.
+time it eliminates the need of handcrafted plist file.

 We also added a `test do ... end` section to the ruby script to demonstrate the test capability.
 User can run a test on
 the installer even before starting the same as a service.
-As part of test, In the test section we

 ### How to install your software as service

 Now it is ready to release the installer.
 To use the installer in macOS, here are some important tips.

 - Tap the third party repository for the brew formula.
-E.g. `brew tap dasmanas/rust-app`
+E.g. `brew tap dasmanas/rust-app`.
 - Install the formula from the tap.
 E.g. `brew tap listener`
 - Test the installed binary.
 E.g. `brew test listener`
 - Install the binary as service.
 E.g. `brew services start listener`.
 Once service has started as background process,